D4dx-backend/ward-management/ward-management-system/PIN_RESET_FIXES.md

 ### 1. WhatsApp Message Customization
 **Problem**: The WhatsApp message for PIN reset was showing:
-- "Email: undefined" for coordinators/ward admins
+- "Email: undefined" for coordinators/Ward Incharges
 - Localhost URL instead of production URL
 - Email security reminders for PIN users